UtRaj/AI-Course-Generator/README.md

 2. **Installation Instructions:** Provide step-by-step instructions for installing the necessary libraries and setting up the environment.

-3. **Configuration:** Explain how to configure the tool, including setting up API keys and any other required configurations.
+3. **Usage:** : Provide the link to the PDF to be converted , and then the content would be generated.

 ## Examples